AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-io-events-modules.md

 product-area: workfront-integrations
 keywords: connector
 navigation-topic: apps-and-their-modules
-title: Adobe IO Events modules
+title: "Adobe I/O Events modules"
-description: With the Adobe IO Events modules, you can start an Adobe Workfront Fusion scenario based on events in your Adobe applications.
+description: "With the Adobe I/O Events modules, you can start an Adobe Workfront Fusion scenario based on events in your Adobe applications."
 author: Becky
 feature: Workfront Fusion, Digital Content and Documents
-exl-id: 01158218-31a6-4c68-a9b7-6a678a8f40c9
 ---
-# Adobe IO Events modules
+# Adobe I/O Events module

-With the Adobe IO Events modules, you can start an Adobe Workfront Fusion scenario based on events in your Adobe IO Events account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
+With the Adobe I/O Events modules, you can start an Adobe Workfront Fusion scenario based on events in Adobe accounts and services that do not have a dedicated Workfront Fusion connector.

 ## Access requirements